iBridges-for-iRODS/iBridges/docs/source/metadata.rst

     'metadata': [('Key', 'Value', 'Unit'), ('Key', 'Value', 'Unit1')]}

 The dictionary contains the name of the data object or collection and its iRODS identifier.
-Metadata of dataobjects also have an entry for the checksum.
+For data objects the checksum is also listed under the key `checksum`.
 The checksum is not calculated, but extracted from the iRODS database.

-the user-defined metadata can be accessed with the key `metadata`.
+The user-defined metadata can be accessed with the key `metadata`.

 Export metadata of all member of a collection
 ---------------------------------------------